Monday, February 25, 2008

 Today, February 25th, is Andrew's fourteenth birthday!
 Its hard to imagine that a year has past since his Bar Mitzvah.
 In many ways, we are all still basking in the warm afterglow of that epic event.
 So it seemed natural to celebrate this birthday on a lesser scale.
 But when you have such loyal friends as Andrew...

 Two of Andrew's female friends decided to throw him a surprise party!
 They began preparations before Christmas, made all the invitations, picked the FIESTA theme, Mexican menu and festive "south of the border-style" decorations.
-PLUS, one girl opened her home us.
+PLUS, one girl opened her home to us.

 In all, twenty blabbering invitees and dozens of ancillary personnel were privy to the proceedings and somehow, nobody gave away the secret.
 It should be noted that Andrew will never be confused with Sherlock Holmes and although there were many slip-ups, he never pieced the puzzle together, (I must confess, I almost gave it away myself).